Murder trial of Jessie Costello: Prosecution witnesses

 Toxicologist Dr. William F. Boos presented the theory that Costello had been poisoned by a capsule containing potassium cyanide.
 According to Boos, if Costello ingested such a capsule on an empty stomach, he would have died within 10 minutes.
 He testified Costello's cause of death was hydrocyanic acid, which formed when potassium cyanide mixed with hydrogen chlorine in the stomach.
 The small area of irritation on Costello's stomach was also consistent with cyanide and because it had not spread to a larger area indicated that his death was almost immediate.

 The government's final planned witness was Samuel Kerr, a life insurance agent who presented a letter from Costello that he received the day before his death which asked for his $3,000 policy to be cashed in and for a $75 loan on his $2,000 policy.
 The prosecution contended that this letter showed that Costello was not contemplating suicide.
 The government also admitted the life insurance policies, in which Costello denied having any illnesses or diseases, into evidence.

 After Kerr's testimony, Cregg requested a five-minute recess, which stretched to 35 minutes.
 When court resumed, the government called a surprise witness, George Russell.
 Earlier that morning Russell, an assistant pharmacist who had not wanted to get involved with the trial, was confronted on the seventh hole of the North Shore Country Club's golf course by Sergeant James Murphy of the Peabody Police Department.
 Murphy had been told by a mutual acquaintance during a golf game the night before that Russell had sold Jessie Costello capsules.
-After admitting to making the sale, Murphy brought Russell directly to the courthouse, where, while still dressed in his golf attire, he testified that he had sold Jessie Costello capsules approximately four months before he husband's death.
+After admitting to making the sale, Murphy brought Russell directly to the courthouse, where, while still dressed in his golf attire, he testified that he had sold Jessie Costello capsules approximately four months before her husband's death.
 A rebuttal witness, Clara Bisson, testified that Jessie Costello had filled capsules with medicine for her, refuting Costello's claim that she did never done so.